brittanyrw/tapes/artists.md

+Initial songs to add:
+- Dance, Dance - Fall Out Boy
+- I Write Sins Not Tragedies - Panic at the Disco
+- Welcome to the Black Parade - My Chemical Romance
+- American Idiot - Green Day
 - Check Yes Juliet - We The Kings
-- Welcome to the Black Parade - My Chemical Romance
 - Miss Murder - AFI
-- American Idiot - Green Day
-- Dance, Dance - Fall Out Boy
-- I Write Sins Not Tragedies - Panic at the Disco